KooperL/marketo-developer.en/help/mobile/installation.md

 ### Install Framework using Swift Package Manager

-1. Select project from the Project Navigator and under "Add Package Dependency", click '+' as shown below :
+1. Select your project from the Project Navigator and under "Add Package Dependency", click '+' as shown below :

     ![Add Dependency](assets/dependency-manager-add.png)